nilsdeppe/findus/README.md

 short).
 This is actually the runtime system and _all_ communication goes through it.
 The `DTD` holds a `ThreadPool` object to drive the local tasking, a `std::vector<DistributedObjectHolder>`, and various internal bookkeeping quantities.
-The central entity in ToyRTS is a `DistributedObject`, discussed next.
+The central entity in findus is a `DistributedObject`, discussed next.

 ### Distributed Objects

-The central entity in ToyRTS is a `DistributedObject`.
+The central entity in findus is a `DistributedObject`.
 This is an object in a process and can be invoked remotely by a `Proxy` handle.
 You can have multiple different `DistributedObject`s on a node because the `DistributedObject` takes a `ParallelComponent` as a template parameter.
 A